Snow Moon

 Is the full moon in January the first one of the New Year or is it the last one of the year?

-Well to some it’s the first full moon of the New Year based off of the modern day calendar where the New Year starts on January 1st
+Well to some it’s the first full moon of the New Year based off of the modern day calendar where the New Year starts on January 1st but for others the New Year begins on February 1st known as the Chinese New Year.

 The Chinese New Year or Lunar New Year, also known as the Spring Festival; the most important celebrated holiday in China.
 This Festival began as a time for feasting, for those to honor household and heavenly deities and even their ancestors.